 Yes!
 All of the huts meet ADA requirements for bathrooms and all ramps have been graded for total compliance.
 Every hut is also accessible by vehicle, with ample parking.

 We have many great options waiting for you at the huts.
 You will find suggested recipes in the kitchen upon your arrival.
-Each hut has a standard menu but there is always other foods like burgers, soups, beans, pasta, cookies, coffee, and other staple items.
+Each hut has a standard menu but there is always other foods like burgers, soups, beans, pasta, cookies, coffee, and other staple items so you will never have to go hungry while traveling our hut system.
 Your lunch options are the same at each hut including lunch meat for sandwiches, energy drink mix, chips, cookies, energy bars, PB&J, and more.
 The lunches are made to be taken with you and enjoyed along the trail.
 You can see a full list of our cuisine at aquariustrail.com/hut-provisions-cuisine/.
 If there is something you specifically want, please give us a call, or notate it in your reservation.

 Yes.
 We have many great options including veggie burgers, pasta, salad, potatoes, peanut butter and jelly, vegetables and more.
 If there is something you specifically want, please give us a call, or notate it in your reservation.